cyrozap/mediatek-lte-baseband-re/General-Notes.md

   the DA is code loaded over USB by the preloader (which itself may be loaded over USB in BROM USB Download Mode) that interacts with the host software to read from/write to eMMC.
-* DAA: "Download Agent Authentication"?
+* DAA: Download Agent Authentication.
+DA will be verified by Boot Rom before executed.
 * DBF: DSP Binary Filter.
 As the name implies, this is binary filter data that is loaded into and parsed by the firmware running on the Coresonic DSP.
 * DCM: Dynamic Clock Management.